-As of fall 1990 the teacher preparation program will be only a graduate level program.

-Those students planning to become elementary teachers or secondary political science or social studies teachers must complete a bachelor's degree prior to beginning the teacher preparation program.
-They should discuss their major with their political science adviser to ensure that they are enrolled in the appropriate courses.
+As of fall 1990 the teacher preparation program is a graduate level program only.
+Students planning to become elementary teachers or secondary political science or social studies teachers must complete a bachelor's degree prior to beginning the teacher preparation program.
+They should discuss their major with their political science adviser to ensure that they are enrolled in the appropriate courses and must contact the School of Education for advising.
 Second endorsements are available in political science (24 credits) and social studies (45 studies).
-Students planning to become teachers must contact the School of Education for advising.